tedi0722/GifTastic/README.md

 # GifTastic
 ### Some Inspirations
-Many popular websites these days such as reddit, youtube, 9gag are implementing "dark mode."
+Many popular websites these days such as reddit, youtube, 9gag are implementing "dark theme."
 I was curious as to why and did some research.
 I found out that the reason behind this is because of our EYES.
 Research shows that dark screens with dim/faded colors are better for human eyes because it reflects less light.
 Since technology is so convenient, we stare at our screens so much.
-I'm no science guy, but I tried finding colors that I believe are better for your eyes.
+I'm no science guy, but I tried finding more faded colors that I believe are better for your eyes.

+The black and white colors you find on this website are also dimmed, instead of PURE black and white.
 ### Technologies Used
 - HTML
 - CSS